 Step 5 - Stitch the Bottom

-Fold the bandana with right sides together along the center seam.
+Fold the dog's bandana with right sides together along the center seam.
 Stitch around the v-shape with a ⅜ inch (1cm) seam.
 Make sure you backstitch the ends well.

 Step 6 - Turn and Stitch the Casing

-Clip the corner and curves and turn the right way out through one of the side holes.
-Press well.
 Stitch across to form a casing, 1 inch (2.5cm) from the top.
-Thread the collar through the casing and you are all done.
+The last step is to thread the collar through the casing of your homemade dog bandana and you are all done.

 Dog Bandana Pattern - In Conclusion